Free Research Preview. DrugChatter may produce inaccurate information.

 What is Warfarin?

-Warfarin is an anticoagulant medication used to prevent blood clots from forming in the body.
-It works by inhibiting the production of vitamin K-dependent clotting factors in the liver, thereby reducing the risk of stroke, heart attack, and other blood-related complications.
+Warfarin is an anticoagulant medication used to prevent blood clots and stroke in patients with atrial fibrillation, deep vein thrombosis, and pulmonary embolism.
+It works by inhibiting the production of vitamin K-dependent clotting factors in the liver.

 Does Lipitor Require Lower Warfarin Dosage?